 Tibet was a buffer state between India and China during the days of the Raj.
-However after Mao tse Tung won his war against Chiang kai Shek in 1949 he turned his attention to Tibet.
-In 1950, 40,000 troops of the Peoples Liberation army invaded Tibet.
-The war was a one sided affair and the Tibet army was resoundingly defeated.
+After Mao Tse Tung won his war against Chiang Kai Shek in 1949, he turned his attention to Tibet.
+In 1950, 40,000 troops of the Peoples Liberation Army invaded Tibet.
+The war was a one-sided affair and the Tibet army was resoundingly defeated.
 This marked the beginning of Chinese influence over Tibet.
-Mao-tse Tung claimed Tibet as a part of China, but historians have stated that there is no accepted legal basis for China’s claim over Tibet.
+Mao-Tse Tung claimed Tibet as a part of China, but historians have stated that there is no accepted legal basis for China’s claim over Tibet.

-After the defeat of the Tibetan army China agreed for a 17 point agreement in 1951.
+After the defeat of the Tibetan army, China agreed to a 17 point agreement in 1951.
 This was to be the basis of China’s relations with Tibet.
-The Chinese agreed not to interfere with Tibet’s existing system of government, but it was not long before the agreement became just a scarp of paper.
-In 1959 China renamed 2 provinces of Tibet as part of Chinese provinces of Qinghai, Gansu, Sichuan and Yunnan.
+The Chinese agreed not to interfere with Tibet’s existing system of government, but it was not long before the agreement became just a scrap of paper.
+In 1959 China renamed 2 provinces of Tibet as part of the Chinese provinces of Qinghai, Gansu, Sichuan, and Yunnan.
 The remaining province of Utsandg was christened as the Tibet Autonomous Region (TAR).

 In 1959 the Tibetan people revolted against Chinese rule.
-The Chinese crack down was severe and it was open knowledge that the Dalai Lama, the spiritual head of Tibet was to be captured and taken to China.
+The Chinese crackdown was severe and it was an open knowledge that the Dalai Lama, the spiritual head of Tibet was to be captured and taken to China.
 This time the Dalai Lama took a momentous decision to escape to India.
 Along with him, 100,000 Tibetans also fled Tibet to escape Chinese suppression.
-Many of the Tibetan’s used the bleak and inhospitable Nampa-La pass at a height of 19,000 ft to escape from Tibet.
+Many of the Tibetans used the bleak and inhospitable Nampa-La pass at a height of 19,000 ft to escape from Tibet.

 .Officially the Chinese claim that only 79,000 ethnic Chinese have settled in TAR, but unofficial figures put the number at anything between 250,000 to 300,000, Of greater worry is the use of Tibet as a yard for nuclear waste.
 The Indian Government has confirmed that three nuclear missile sites exist in Tibet.
 China itself has admitted to dumping nuclear waste on the Tibetan plateau.
 They have dumped the waste near Lake Kokonor, the largest lake on the Tibetan plateau.